Large Pitch/Roll in Multi-Body Model

 It sounds like you are using five potential-flow bodies with full hydrodynamic coupling in HydroDyn but are modeling the substructure rigidly in ElastoDyn.
 The multi-body capability of HydroDyn is meant to be used in conjunction with the structural dynamics modeled in SubDyn to account for hydro-elasticity.
 If the substructure is modeled rigidly in ElastoDyn, all hydrodynamic loads will get lumped to the single rigid body anyway, so, there is no real benefit of using the five potential-flow bodies with full hydrodynamic coupling, and a single potential-flow body would suffice.

-Regarding your first question, I’m not sure but if you represent the entire floater as a single potential-flow body, do you get the response you expect?
+Regarding your first question, I’m not sure, but if you represent the entire floater as a single potential-flow body, do you get the response you expect?
 If so, this would suggest an issue with how you’ve defined the multiple bodies or their coupling.

 Regarding your second question, ElastoDyn is treating the substructure as a single rigid body, so, only one lumped center of gravity is needed.
 Additional structural details would be needed if you decide to represent the substructure structural dynamics in SubDyn.